 How Cold Will it Be?

 The first thing to do is figure out how cold it will be.
 Don’t just look at the weather forecast for your city – the temperatures can be MUCH colder in the mountains.
-Try checking the weather forecast for a nearby ski resort.
-Or use mountain-forecast.com to find the forecast for a peak near the area you plan to hike or snowshoe.
+Use my picks for The Best Weather Apps for Hiking to get a better idea of the forecast on the trails.

 Dress in Layers